mechastorm/laravel-lang-google-spreadsheet-importer/README.md

 php artisan config:publish mechastorm/laravel-lang-google-spreadsheet-importer
 ```

 You should open app/config/packages/mechastorm/laravel-lang-google-spreadsheet-importer/config.php and add in details on your spreadsheet and google api access.
+For details on what/how to add these configs, go to this main [readme](https://github.com/mechastorm/google-spreadsheet-exporter) for more info especially on getting Google API credentials.

-It is strong recommended to do spearate configurations per environment.
+It is strong recommended to do separate configurations per environment.

 # Usage